zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 #### `while` loops

-In poshi script, while loops will evaluate a condition iteratively before each execution of the content of the block.
+In Poshi script, while loops will evaluate a condition iteratively before each execution of the content of the block.
 For valid conditional syntax see the [Conditional expressions](#conditional-expressions) section above.

 It is also possible to specify a maximum amount of iterations within the while loop.
 This can be used by passing in a `maxIterations` parameter within the parenthetical content of the block header.